mozz01/ShortURL/README.md

 # ShortURL

-ShortURL is a tool that convert lengthy URLs to short and easily shareable links.
-It allos click tracking and simple managing of multiple links along with some optional short URL customization.
+ShortURL is a tool that converts lengthy URLs to short and easily shareable links.
+It allows click tracking and simple managing of multiple links along with some optional short URL customization.

 - [Example](#example)
 - [Project Screenshots](#project-screenshots)